AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/action-bar/index.md

 |----------|-----------------------------------------------------------------------------| ------ |------------------------------------------------------------------------------|
 | id       | `string`                                                                    | ✔️  | "id" is a "data-id" attribute of the button (please use browser developer console to find actual value). |

+### Get List of selected Fragments

+You can access data about the currently selected Content Fragments using the `host.fragmentSelections.getSelections()` method in an extension.

 ## Examples:
 ### Buttons conditional rendering